 Buyer playbook by season

-Use Lake Joseph’s rhythm to time your search and your offers:
+Use Muskoka’s rhythm to time your search and your offers:

-• Winter.
-Tour when you can, but request summer photos and dock or boathouse reports.
+- Winter.
+Tour when you can, but request summer photos.
 Use conditional inspections that roll into spring if needed.

-• Spring.
-Line up financing and logistics early, then tour on Fridays and weekends when the best properties launch.
+- Spring.
+Line up logistics early, then tour when the best properties launch.
 Expect competition on standout listings.

-• Summer.
-Book tours well ahead of long weekends.
-Assess water clarity, boat traffic, and shoreline use at different times of day.
+- Summer.
+Book tours daily.
+Assess summer property usages, boat traffic, and shoreline use at different times of day.

 Seller playbook by season